 Scholarly research can include survey results, data and referencing or building on work that has already been conducted by other scholars.

 What is an Example of a Scholarly Source?

-Written material that can be used as source material generally falls into two categories: popular and scholarly.
+Written works that can be used as source material generally falls into two categories: popular and scholarly.
 Popular material is intended to inform or entertain the public.
-This may include newspapers, magazines, websites, and blogs.
+This may include newspapers, magazines, websites and blogs.

 So, How Do You Know if a Source is Scholarly?

 If an article is published in a peer-reviewed journal, it’s scholarly.
 If an article is published in an academic journal that is not peer-reviewed, it may be scholarly, but it may not.
-It’s important to look for clues and use your judgement as a scholar to figure out
+It’s important to look for clues and use your judgment as a scholar to figure out the difference.

-the difference.
 First, identify the author.
-From there you can make an informed guess about the audience.
+From there, you can make an informed guess about the audience.
 If the piece is written by a professor or researcher and the publication is targeted toward other professors and researchers, the piece is most likely scholarly.

 An important part of the vetting process is determining whether or not the source is credible in addition to being scholarly.
 Determining credibility “depends so much on what you need that information for,” said Jones.
 Evaluating sources isn’t about good versus bad.
 It’s about deciding if the information is a good fit for your topic.

 What Are Some Characteristics of a Scholarly Source?